melencholicmice/SyncFlow/How-it-works.md

 #### Webhooks 🌐

 - Alternatively, we can actively listen to webhooks from external services.
-- Django provides an API endpoint where POST requests can be elegantly handled within `views.py`.
+- We can define an API endpoint where POST requests can be elegantly handled within `views.py`.
 Here, the code defines the actions taken when webhooks are received, while the MainClass and other Subscriber Classes manage the rest of the process.

 ### Vulnerability and its Solution 🛡️